naveenkarri777/Real-Time-Collaborative-Code-Editor/README.md

 - **Real-Time Collaboration:** Multiple users can join a room and edit code together live.
 - **Multi-Language Support:** Write and execute code in JavaScript, Python, Java, C++, C#, Ruby, Swift, Go, and C.
-- **Code Execution:** Run code directly in the browser using the JDoodle API and view output instantly.
+- **Code Execution:** Run code directly in the browser using the API and view output instantly.
 - **User Presence:** See who is in the room and who is currently typing.
 - **Input Support:** Provide custom input for code execution.
 - **Room System:** Create or join rooms using a unique Room ID.